-- 1. Poverty Distribution Dollars are allocated based on the number of children living in circumstances of poverty per school as identified by Temporary Assistance to Needy Families (TANF)/Supplemental Nutrition Assistance Program (SNAP) data and supplemented by statistical estimates.
+- Poverty Distribution Dollars are allocated based on the number of children living in circumstances of poverty per school as identified by Temporary Assistance to Needy Families (TANF)/Supplemental Nutrition Assistance Program (SNAP) data and supplemented by statistical estimates.
 For the 2015-16 School Year forward, the SDP has adopted the Community Eligibility Provision (CEP) of the National School Lunch Program.
 The CEP provision multiplies the identified poverty student count by 1.6 to determine the total identified student poverty count (not to exceed the total enrollment of the school).
-The allotment per poverty student is calculated employing a tier function applied as follows: - To establish the tiers, the total number of children living in circumstances of poverty as identified by the State based on student enrollment from the prior October and Community Eligibility Program (CEP) methodology, was distributed in schools across the District as equally as possible across five tiers with schools rank ordered by poverty.
-If a break was created and there were schools with the same poverty percentage above and below a break, the break had to be shifted so that equal poverty percentages were captured in the same tier.
+The allotment per poverty student is calculated employing a tier function applied as follows: - To establish the tiers, the actual total number of children living in circumstances of poverty in the current school year as identified by the State based on student enrollment and Community Eligibility Program (CEP) methodology, was distributed in schools across the District as evenly as possible across five tiers with schools rank ordered by poverty.
+If a break was created and there were schools with the same poverty percentage count above and below a break, the break had to be shifted so that roughly even poverty percentage count of students were captured in the same tier.